© La Grande roue de Montréal

 From the Plateau to Villeray to Rosemont

 Get a fresh new look at the lively Plateau Mont-Royal with Les Fouines du Plateau, an outdoor activity that links nine can’t-miss neighbourhood attractions between Saint-Denis Street and Coloniale Street.
 Indulge in public art, architecture, gourmet and educational stop-offs as you roam the Plateau’s pretty streets and back alleys at your own leisure.
-In several Plateau libraries, you can help your kids develop their critical thinking skills with the Des Têtes bien faites workshops.
+On Mont-Royal Avenue, treat the kids at Café boutique les Malins with a play space, accessible by slide of course!
 For a cool hands-on activity, stop at the Céramic Café on Saint-Denis Street, a ceramic painting studio for both young and young-at-heart creatives.

 © Eva Blue - Tourisme Montréal